 You could probably use a double length/120 cm dyneema runner to accomplish this also, but the bunny ears cordelette is overall going to be easier.

-The real-life mechanical advantage, especially in improvised situations like this that are not using low friction pulleys, rigging plates, etc. will always be less than the theoretical due to friction.
+The real-life mechanical advantage, especially in improvised situations like this that are not using quality pulleys, will always be less than the theoretical due to friction.
 So, anytime you read “mechanical advantage”, insert “theoretical” in front of it.

 Every loop that you put through the ANCHOR carabiner does nothing to increase your mechanical advantage.
 This only is redirecting the pull.

 Every change of rope direction adds friction that robs you of pulling force.
 While it varies depending on carabiner size and rope diameter, pulling a rope over a carabiner results in roughly a 50% efficiency loss.
-This is easiest to notice when you compare picking up a 100 lb weight vs simply redirecting it through a carabiner.
+(This is easiest to notice when you compare picking up a 100 lb weight vs simply redirecting it through a carabiner.
 Much harder to lift it through a redirect right?)
 So, this theoretical 6:1 is probably more like something between a 2:1 and a 3:1 in real life.

 So . . . whenever you can do so, avoid doing a redirect.
 The red “Pull” text in the photos below shows the preferred upward direction of the pull to minimize friction.